-Westminster musicians regularly attend the junior departments at the Royal Academy, Royal College and Guildhall, and a good number are members of the National Youth Orchestra, National Children’s Orchestra, National Youth Jazz Orchestra and National Youth Choirs of Great Britain.
+Westminster musicians regularly attend the junior departments at the Royal Academy, Royal College and Guildhall, and a good number are members of national ensembles such as the National Youth Orchestra, National Children’s Orchestra and National Youth Choirs of Great Britain.

 The School is situated close to many of the world’s most exciting music venues on the South Bank and in the West End.
 Pupils are encouraged to attend concerts and recitals as well as performances of opera, ballet and musicals in order to extend their musical horizons.

-Up to twelve music scholarships (eight at 13+ and four at 16+) are awarded every year, with a large proportion going on to further their musical education at either university or music college.
-Academic music standards are very high and the teaching of composition is outstanding.
+Up to twelve music scholarships (eight at 13+ and four at 16+) are awarded every year.
+Academic music standards are very high, and a large proportion of Westminster musicians go on to further their musical education at either university or music college.

 The Manoukian Music Centre, an excellent facility opened in 2005, is fully equipped with a recital hall, recording studio, classrooms, practice rooms, rehearsal rooms and instrument storage to the highest standards.
 The Manoukian Music Centre and the School Hall both house Steinway concert grand pianos and, in addition, the Music Department houses a Goble harpsichord.
 There are three manual organs in the Recital Hall, School Hall and the School Chapel, and organ students are able to practise and receive tuition on the organ in St Margaret’s, Westminster.
 Our organists are also privileged to be able to play the Harrison & Harrison organ in Westminster Abbey during twice weekly school services.